arthurcgusmao/acg-emacs/README.md

 Hey!
 This is my emacs configuration folder.

 All the configs I use are here.
 You can totally clone this repo if you want to.
-However, all configurations were only tested on linux, so for using in other operating systems you may have to make changes which may require some knowledge on elisp and how emacs works.
+However, all configurations were only tested on linux, so be aware that it may not work on Windows/MacOS.

 Feel free to get in touch if you want to,
 Arthur

 ## Setup